Event Recap: Fawn Collab Dinner

 Photos by Haley MacPhee

-Sip on half-priced local wines and cocktail specials from 4–6pm daily and 4pm–close Wed + Sun!
+Sip on half-priced local wines and cocktail specials - DAILY 4–6PM · SUNDAY ALL DAY!

 Please note that all available tables are listed on OpenTable.
 Please consider another time if you are unable to find your requested reservation.
 Thank you for your understanding!